forus-labs/forui/CONTRIBUTING.md

 4. override [debugFillProperties](https://api.flutter.dev/flutter/foundation/Diagnosticable/debugFillProperties.html).
 5. implement `operator ==` and `hashCode`.

+Lastly, the order of the fields and methods should be as shown above.

 ## Writing Golden Tests

 Golden images are generated in the `test/golden` directory instead of relative to the test file.

 Only the `Inter` font is loaded by default.

+### Configuring Golden Test Threshold

 By default, `matchesGoldenFile(...)` has a 0.5% threshold.
 In other words, images that differ by 0.5% or less will be considered a match.
 Due to how different platforms render the images differently, this threshold may need to be adjusted.